How much does LANAP Gum Disease Treatment Cost?

 In general, these high-tech equipment offer several advantages over conventional treatments for gum treatment procedures.
 They are considered minimally invasive treatment methods, meaning that it's possible to perform a procedure with less removal of healthy tissue than conventional methods would require.
 Also, their light and heat act to seal off blood vessels and nerve endings in the gum tissue under treatment, resulting in less bleeding and pain, and thus increasing patient comfort.

-In certain periodontal clinical conditions, the use of lasers may offer advantages that may be used to relative sterilize a periodontal pocket, where disease-causing bacteria are proliferating.
+In certain periodontal clinical conditions, the use of lasers may offer advantages that may be used to relatively sterilize a periodontal pocket, where disease-causing bacteria are proliferating.
 These lasers can help the healing process by promoting the reattachment of the gums in the bone underneath.
 Using them may also result in minimal shrinkage of gum tissue.
 As laser technology and its clinical applications continue to expand, more uses will undoubtedly be found in the periodontal specialty.

 What is periodontitis treatment?